-Our board of directors has determined that Berndt A.E.
-Modig and Oliver Kubli are audit committee financial experts, as that term is defined by the SEC, and are independent for the purposes of SEC and Nasdaq rules.
+Our board of directors has determined that Mats Blom is the audit committee financial expert, as that term is defined by the SEC, and is independent for the purposes of SEC and Nasdaq rules.

 ITEM 16B.
 Code of ethics

 Code of Business Conduct and Ethics